googleNewIconwhatsapp iconTwitterIconinstagramIcon

 3. Thirdly, try to identify the most common collections from the ACL list.

 4. Fourthly, use the strategy you made for every section.
-For your reference, the below examples for each section will elaborate on what it means to use the collocation words for each of the four sections:
+For your reference, the examples below for each section will elaborate on what it means to use the collocation words for each of the four sections:

-1. Fifthly, don't just memorize them but practice them using various sentences.
+5. Fifthly, don't just memorize them but practice them using various sentences.

 The collocation words are listed on the official website of PTE.
 Moreover, it can be downloaded in the PDF format as well.